 In the Azure portal, in the upper left, select Create a resource.

-In the New blade, select Web + Mobile, then CDN.
+Select Web + Mobile, then select CDN.

-The CDN profile blade appears.
+The CDN profile pane appears.

 Select Create to create the profile.